 What becomes clear looking at Piaz’s early climbing years and achievements, was that Piaz was becoming a master rigger and rock anchor engineer between 1902 and 1908.
 The classic routes were getting progressively equipped—fixed pitons at key locations for belays, protection, and descent, especially on routes he had “wired” (climbed many times).
 The strategic anchors allowed for quick rappels and security at belays to enable faster, more efficient climbing, and most importantly for Piaz, safer with guided clients and on his frequent climbs with friends and family who were often beginners.
 Piaz’s climbing endeavors were controversial and he faced considerable criticism (footnote1).
 His wild rappels were dismissed by Franz Nieberl as “contrived (and) outrageous rope maneuvers, gymnastic exercises that do not belong in the mountains.”
-His piton use was considered excessive by some, and later in life he admitted to sometimes overdoing it, once trying to “tame a huge wall by means of complete equipment from a blacksmith’s shop” (footnote2).
+His piton use was considered excessive by some, and later in life he admitted to sometimes overdoing it, as Preuss wrote, “to tame a huge wall by means of complete equipment from a blacksmith’s shop” (footnote2).
 But mostly, Piaz climbed in an elegant, efficient way, especially after the essential fixed anchors were placed on the first ascent.

 Footnote1: In all things, Piaz had his “own way” of doing most things: hut management, guiding, politics, and theatre: he mocks the imagined apoplexy of the Munich climbers upon reading his frequent reports in the journals, succeeding on another route “with a few hundred meters of rope and several dozen nails.”
 There are 72 references to chiodi (nails) in his book.
 By all accounts, however, Piaz was a purist in climbing as free as possible, and dismissed excessive use of aid pitons as “devoid of modesty and dignity.”

-Footnote2: Here Piaz might be referring to his attempts on the Schüsselkarspitze in the Wetterstein range (north Tirol).
-After having a cordial but divergent public debate with Paul Preuss and others on the appropriate use of artificial means (“mezzi artificiali”) in the German and Austrian journals--the famous “MauerhakenStreit”--in 1913 Piaz invited Preuss to “try the invincible wall of the Schüsselkar south wall, the problem of problem of those times, and resisted even the assaults by climbers like Fiechtl”.
+Footnote2: Here Preuss might be referring to the attempt on the Schüsselkarspitze in the Wetterstein range (north Tirol) with Piaz.
+After a cordial but divergent public debate and others on the appropriate use of artificial means (“mezzi artificiali”) in the German and Austrian journals--the famous “MauerhakenStreit”--in 1913 Piaz invited Preuss to “try the invincible wall of the Schüsselkar south wall, the problem of problem of those times, and resisted even the assaults by climbers like Fiechtl”.
 It was clear to Piaz after prior attempts that the line would involve considerable nailing, and perhaps some aid, but Piaz’s idea was that he would '“take on all the shame of artificial means” so his friend Paul would have his own “share of the glory.”
 Lisa Fries, "the most famous mountaineer of the time” also joined the team.
 From previous attempts, Piaz felt he knew the best line for the team, especially with another exceptional free climber like Preuss.
 Several pitches up, Piaz insisted on a “sicurezza” (security), but Preuss refused, and while Preuss was leading a difficult overhang with no protection for the team, Piaz untied himself and Fries from the rope, writing “because I do not like any connection with crazy people” and that he promised Fries’ mother that he would bring her back safe and sound.
 Preuss eventually retreated from the pitch, Piaz went up and “applied security” and they continued up the wall, but night fell, and eventually the team had to retreat.
 They left 70m of rope fixed which was later used by Herzog and Fiechtl for the famous first ascent of the south wall of Schüsselkarspitze later that year, involving pendulums and other rope maneuvers--to be covered soon).

 Campanile di Val Montania